 It has only 10 calories which can be a good or bad thing.
 A bad thing, if you are drinking this as a post exercise drink, as it will not give you that glucose boost as Vitaminwater.
 A good thing, if you are just drinking this for taste as you will not be drinking your calories.

-Can I Make My Own Vitamin Water at Home?
+Can You Make Vitamin Water at Home?

+However, if you rather spice up your water, making it more nutritious you can try doing so at home.
 You’ll be amazed by how easy it is to infuse your glass of water with some quick, healthy, sugar-free vitamins.
 Here are some ideas to try at home:

 - Ginger infusion - Ginger has plenty of health benefits, plus it also contains some essential vitamins and minerals.
 With a ginger infusion, you’ll be getting a healthy dose of vitamins B3, B6, C, as well as iron, potassium, magnesium, phosphorus, zinc, and folate.

 - Cucumber infusion - Cucumbers are a great source of several necessary vitamins and minerals, including vitamins A, C, K, and magnesium, potassium, and manganese.